 No Sharp Frets

-SK-10 Colors The Soprano Color Pop Series features hues from yellow, to neon blue, to lavender.
-These ukuleles are a soprano size scale, so they may not suit those with larger hands/long fingers.
+The Soprano Color Series features hues from yellow, to neon blue, to lavender.
+These ukuleles are soprano size, better suited for those with smaller hands.

-SK/CK/TK-14/14E This is my top pick for a beginner’s ukulele!
-The laminate build allows it to be sturdy enough for a classroom setting, but the finish and binding make for a sharper looking uke.
-I especially like the darker, more saturated finish on the 14 series, and love that they are available with a passive pick up, too.
+This is my top pick for a beginner’s ukulele!
+The laminate build allows it to be sturdy enough for a classroom setting, but the finish and binding make for a sharper-looking uke.
+I especially like the darker, more saturated finish on the 14 series, and love that they are available with a passive pickup, too.

-CK-14CL I would alsohighly recommend the Cynthia Lin model, based on our CK-14.
+I would also highly recommend the Cynthia Lin signature beginner uke, modeled after our CK-14.
 These ukuleles are packed with valuable added features like upgraded strings and fret position markers.
-Each ukulele purchased helps directly benefit artist Cynthia Lin.
+Each CK-14CL purchased directly benefits the artist herself, Cynthia Lin.

-SK/CK/TK-20/22 Maybe you’ve played other stringed instruments before.
-Maybe, you just like the tone of a solid top, and have it within your budget.
-Ohana’s -20 and -22 series are a budget friendly way to get a bit more tone and sustain from your ukulele.
+Maybe you’ve played other stringed instruments before.
+Maybe you just like the tone of a solid top, and have it within your budget.
+Ohana’s -20 series is a budget friendly way to get a bit more tone and sustain from your ukulele.

-Really, I think the most important thing is to play regularly, and have a good time.
+Really, I think the most important thing is to play regularly, and have a good time playing.
 The whole idea and feeling behind the ukulele is community and joy.
-Pick a ukulele that feels right in your hands, and makes you want to play.
-Pick an instrument that brings you joy to hold and hear, the investment will return exponentially. - Steph
+Pick a ukulele that feels right in your hands and makes you want to play.
+Pick an instrument that brings you joy to hold and hear, and your investment will return exponentially. - Steph

 "Stephanie Snell has worked at Ohana HQ since 2010.
 You'll find her preparing shipments, answering customer questions, and convincing Lola, the office dog, to do most of her work.
 Being asked "Which ukulele sounds the best?" on multiple occasions inspired this post."